eleda77/eleda77.github.io/docs/vocab_list.md

 **amanuensis** - a literary or artistic assistant, in particular one who takes dictation or copies manuscripts

 **anecdata** - evidence based on a collection of anecdotes or personal experiences, can be very subjective

+**angary** - the right of belligerents to requisition for their use neutral merchant vessels, aircraft, and other means of transport that are within their territorial jurisdiction (aka gov't theft)

 **animadvert** - pass criticism or censure on; speak out against